Harold Ramirez Preview, Player Props: Rays vs. Mariners

 Harold Ramirez At The Plate

-- Ramirez has picked up an RBI in 36.5% of his games this year, with two or more RBI in 12.5% of his games.
-He has also plated three or more runs in two contests.
+- Ramirez has had at least one RBI in 36.8% of his games this season (39 of 106), with more than one RBI 14 times (13.2%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 38 games this year, with multiple runs six times.
+- He has scored in 39 games this year (36.8%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.